corinnt/dripseq-peaks/README.md

 - finish call peaks between treatments
 - finish function to intersect peaks across replicates
 - General use instructions for Oscar
+- deal with discrepancy between the protocol and the paper for macs2 settings -> using the more restrictive/detailed paper settings

 ## Use Instructions:
 The script assumes 3 replicates `REPS={1..3}` and treatments `TREATMENTS=('DRIP' 'RNaseH' 'Input')`.